Capitol Hill DC Real Estate & Homes for Sale

 Average individual Income

-Demographics and Employment Data for Capitol Hill, DC Neighborhood Guide, DC
+Demographics and Employment Data for Capitol Hill DC Real Estate & Homes for Sale, DC

-Capitol Hill, DC Neighborhood Guide has 13,563 households, with an average household size of 2.
+Capitol Hill DC Real Estate & Homes for Sale has 13,563 households, with an average household size of 2.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Capitol Hill, DC Neighborhood Guide do for work — and how long it takes them to get there.
+Here’s what the people living in Capitol Hill DC Real Estate & Homes for Sale do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-28,742 people call Capitol Hill, DC Neighborhood Guide home.
+28,742 people call Capitol Hill DC Real Estate & Homes for Sale home.
 The population density is 25,602.203 and the largest age group is Data provided by the U.S. Census Bureau.

 28,742